Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Numerical Algorithm

 Unlike other methods, where updating network parameters can improve approximation accuracy globally in time, DBDP requires optimal results at each time step to control error accumulation.
 This step-by-step optimization can make DBDP more time-consuming compared to other methods, especially when high accuracy is required.

+\paragraph{Differential regression learning via stochastic control} When $F$ in \eqref{eq:pde} is a convex Hamiltonian, \cite{lefebvre2023differential} reformulates the PDE as a stochastic optimal control problem.
+They first obtain the optimal control by optimizing a neural network-based policy, following the approach in~\cite{han2016deep}, and then apply differential regression learning to estimate the solution $u$ and its gradient $\nabla u$.
+While this approach is effective for relatively low-dimensional problems, it may face two key challenges in higher dimensions.
+First, directly solving the optimal control problem involves complex optimization, requiring substantial computational resources.
+Second, errors from the pre-computed control network can accumulate during the subsequent estimation of $u$ and $\nabla u$, potentially compromising overall accuracy.
+In our experiments with the 100-dimensional HJB example from Section~\ref{sec:hjb}, we find this method significantly more time-consuming and less accurate compared to the DPI method.
+Thus, detailed numerical comparisons are omitted in the next section.

 With these methods outlined, we can now examine how our proposed DPI method compares conceptually.
 The most significant difference lies in the convexity of the loss functions as a variational problem, before considering neural network approximation.
 The loss function in DPI, given by~\eqref{loss_dpi}, is convex with the target function $u_{\theta}$, as a result of the least-squares regression formulation.
 In contrast, the loss functions used in other methods, such as ~\eqref{loss_pinn}, ~\eqref{loss_bsde}, and ~\eqref{loss_dbdp}, which are based directly on fixed-point equations, are not convex with respect to the target function.
 We believe that this fundamental difference persists even when training neural networks as a finite-dimensional optimization problem, resulting in a much easier optimization process for DPI compared to other methods, ultimately leading to better accuracy in the final solution, although the finite-dimensional optimization problem itself is non-convex with respect to neural network parameters.
+We further support this conceptual comparison with empirical evidence in Section B of the supplementary material, where we plot the test error curves for all three numerical examples considered in this paper.
+DPI consistently exhibits a smoother and more monotonic decrease in error throughout training, in contrast to the often fluctuating behavior observed in other methods.